timescale/docs/api/_hyperfunctions/candlestick_agg/intro.md

 This function group uses the [two-step aggregation][two-step-aggregation] pattern.
-In addition to the usual aggregate function, [`candlestick_agg`][candlestick_agg], it also includes the pseudo-aggregate function [`candlestick`][candlestick]. `candlestick_agg` produces a candlestick aggregate from raw tick data, which can then be used with the accessor and rollup functions in this group. `candlestick` takes pre-aggregated data and transforms it into the same format that `candlestick_agg` produces.
+In addition to the usual aggregate function, [`candlestick_agg`][candlestick_agg], it also includes the pseudo-aggregate function `candlestick`. `candlestick_agg` produces a candlestick aggregate from raw tick data, which can then be used with the accessor and rollup functions in this group. `candlestick` takes pre-aggregated data and transforms it into the same format that `candlestick_agg` produces.
 This allows you to use the accessors and rollups with existing candlestick data.

-[candlestick]: #candlestick
 [candlestick_agg]: #candlestick_agg
 [two-step-aggregation]: #two-step-aggregation